 Locke v.
-Davey, 540 U.S. 712 (2004), involved a free exercise clause challenge to yet another student financial aid program of the State of Washington.8 In its opinion rejecting the challenge, the U.S. Supreme Court probed the relationship between the federal Constitution's two religion clauses and the relationship between these clauses and the religion clauses in state constitutions.
+Davey, 540 U.S. 712 (2004), involved a free exercise clause challenge to yet another student financial aid program of the state of Washington.
+In its opinion rejecting the challenge, the U.S. Supreme Court probed the relationship between the federal Constitution's two religion clauses and the relationship between these clauses and the religion clauses in state constitutions.

-At issue was the State of Washington's Promise Scholarship Program, which provided scholarships to academically gifted students for use at either public or private institutions-including religiously affiliated institutions-in the state.
-Consistent with Article I, Section 11 of the state constitution as interpreted by the Washington Supreme Court in Witters II (see above), however, the state stipulated that aid may not be awarded to "any student who is pursuing a degree in theology" (see Rev. Code Wash. § 28B.10.814).
-The plaintiff, Joshua Davey, had been awarded a Promise Scholarship and decided to attend a Christian College in the state to pursue a double major in pastoral ministries and business administration.
+At issue was the state of Washington's Promise Scholarship Program, which provided scholarships to academically gifted students for use at either public or private institutions-including religiously affiliated institutions-in the state.
+Consistent with article I, section 11 of the state constitution as interpreted by the Washington Supreme Court in Witters II (see above), however, the state stipulated that aid may not be awarded to "any student who is pursuing a degree in theology" (see Wash.
+Rev. Code § 28B.10.814).
+The plaintiff, Joshua Davey, had been awarded a Promise Scholarship and decided to attend a Christian college in the state to pursue a double major in pastoral ministries and business administration.
 When he subsequently learned that the pastoral ministries degree would be considered a degree in theology and that he could not use his Promise Scholarship for this purpose, Davey declined the scholarship.
-He then sued the state, alleging violations of his First Amendment speech, establishment, and free exercise rights as well as a violation to his equal protection rights under the Fourteenth Amendment.
+He then sued the state, alleging violations of his First Amendment speech, establishment, and free exercise rights as well as a violation of his equal protection rights under the Fourteenth Amendment.